Vidoje Petrović: Member of the National Assembly

 Petrović appeared on the electoral list of G17 Plus in the 2003 Serbian parliamentary election, receiving the 172nd position out of 250.
 The list won thirty-four mandates, and he was not selected for a mandate.
 (From 2000 to 2011, mandates in Serbian elections held under proportional representation were awarded to successful parties or coalitions rather than individual candidates, and it was common practice for the mandates to be assigned out of numerical order.
 Petrović could have been assigned a mandate notwithstanding his position on the list – which was in any event mostly alphabetical – but he was not.)
 G17 Plus participated in Serbia's coalition government after the election, and Petrović served in the ministry of finance from March to October 2004.

 He again appeared on the G17 Plus list for the 2007 parliamentary election.
-The list won nineteen mandates, and on this occasion he was selected for the party's assembly delegation.14 February 2007 legislature, National Assembly of the Republic of Serbia, accessed 16 January 2020.
+The list won nineteen mandates, and on this occasion he was selected for the party's assembly delegation.
 G17 Plus joined an unstable coalition government led by the Democratic Party (Demokratska stranka, DS) and the rival Democratic Party of Serbia (Demokratska stranka Srbije, DSS) after the election, and Petrović served as a supporter of the administration.

 The DS–DSS coalition collapsed in early 2008, leading to a a new election that year.
 G17 Plus participated in the Democratic Party's For a European Serbia coalition, which emerged as the largest group in the assembly with 102 out of 250 seats.
-Petrović was a G17 Plus candidate on the list and was chosen for a second mandate after the election.11 June 2008 legislature, National Assembly of the Republic of Serbia, accessed 16 January 2020.
+Petrović was a G17 Plus candidate on the list and was chosen for a second mandate after the election.
 After extended negotiations, For a European Serbia formed a new coalition government with the Socialist Party of Serbia and other parties, and Petrović again served as a supporter of the ministry.
 His term in the assembly was brief; he resigned on 29 October 2008.

 Serbia's election laws were reformed in 2011, such that mandates were awarded in numerical order to candidates on successful lists.
 Petrović received the ninth position on the United Regions of Serbia list in the 2012 parliamentary election and was re-elected when the alliance won sixteen seats.
 The URS initially participated in a coalition government led by the Serbian Progressive Party and the Socialist Party of Serbia.
 Petrović's term in office was again brief; following the 2011 reforms, he could not hold a dual mandate as mayor and member of the assembly, and so he resigned his mandate on 29 August 2012.
 In April 2013, G17 Plus formally merged into the URS.
 Petrović was promoted to the fourth position on the URS's list for the 2014 election, but the list did not cross the electoral threshold to win representation in the assembly.

 As of 2021, he has not sought election to the national assembly as a Progressive Party member.